REStud/data-editor/zenodo.md

         url: '/after-acceptance/'
 ---

 The Review uses [zenodo.org](https://zenodo.org/communities/restud-replication/?page=1&size=20), a research data repository maintained by CERN, to store and share replication materials.
 This page explains how to upload and submit your replication package.
-For what the package and README must contain, see the [Data and Code Availability Policy and Guidance]({{ site.baseurl }}/guidance/) page.
+For what the package and README must contain, see the [guidance]({{ site.baseurl }}/package-howto/) page.

 # Uploading the first version of your replication package